Limited time discount

 FAQ on Training Survey Questions

-When should training surveys be administered?
+Should training surveys be anonymous?

-How do you measure training effectiveness?
+How do you measure training ROI with surveys?

 Conclusion